Why shoot in black and white?

 Westkappelle, 2017, Guy

-Photographing in black and white provides a new challenge.
-For one, it’s a lot different than taking coloured photos.
-It can even be complicated.
+Photographing in black and white presents a new challenge.
+For one, it’s very different from taking coloured photos.
+It can even be difficult.
 It is about creating a powerful image without the important tool of colour.
-Instead of thinking about which or what colours to capture, your focus should be on finding the right or ideal light, texture, and contrast.
+Instead of thinking about which or what colours to capture, your focus should be finding the right or ideal light, texture, and contrast.

 This blog will break down my approach to black-and-white landscape photography into different steps.
 I will provide tips to create drama, depth and impact.
 All these techniques can easily be applied to your own images.
-Let’s explore some of those ideas in more depth in the following tips.
+Let’s explore some of those ideas more deeply in the following tips.

 Tip# 1.
 Use the Perfect Equipment for Black and White Landscape Photo Shoots

-Camera: Any DSLR or mirrorless camera will work when you are first getting started with black & white landscape photography.
+Camera: Any DSLR or mirrorless camera will work when you start with black & white landscape photography.
 The best camera is the one you have with you.
 There is nothing wrong with using a smartphone as a camera.
 What is more important is the person behind the camera.
 Smartphones may not be up to the task of big prints, but they are an excellent tool for finding and testing compositions in the field.

 Lenses: Wide-angle lenses are the most popular choice for black-and-white landscape photographers.
 Longer lenses, however, will help you to single out a particular element in a landscape.
 More often than not, a good quality zoom lens is almost as good.
 Almost.
 So, it pays to carry different lenses in your bag so that you can respond flexibly to the circumstances.

 Filters: I use the LEE Filter system with 1 Stop, 3 Stop, 6 Stop, 10 Stop, and 15 Stop ND filters in combination with graduated filters and a polarizer.
 See also tip 11.
-But of course, other brands will do as well.
+Of course, other brands will also work.

-Tripod: When using low ISO and a small aperture, there won’t be a huge quantity of light making its way onto your sensor.
-This causes slower shutter speeds, which is why tripods are indispensable for landscape photography.
+Tripod: When using low ISO and a small aperture, there won’t be a considerable quantity of light making its way onto your sensor.
+This causes slower shutter speeds, so tripods are indispensable for landscape photography.
 And that is not different for black and white landscape photography.

 Tip# 2.
 Pre-visualization of the black-and-white landscape